massung/CHIP-8/README.md

 Last, there are two 8-bit timer registers (`DT` for delays and `ST` for sounds) that continuously count down at 60 Hz.
 The delay timer is good for time limiting your game and as long as the sound timer is non-zero a tone will be emitted.

 There are two literal types understood by the assembler: numbers and text strings.
 The bases for numbers accepted are 10, 16 (`#FF`), and 2 (`$10`).
-Base (binary) is special in that - since it is often used for creating sprite data - a `.` can be used instead of `0`.
+Base 2 (binary) is a little special in that - since it is often used for creating sprite data - a `.` can be used instead of `0`.
 For example:

 ```
     LD   VC, 10   ; VC = 10